Matteo Renzi: Personal life

 In 1999, Renzi married Agnese Landini, a teacher, with whom he has three children: two sons, Francesco and Emanuele, and a daughter, Ester.
 The Renzi family are regular Mass-goers and are active in the Association of Italian Catholic Guides and Scouts, the largest Scouting association in Italy.
 In addition to his native Italian, Renzi can also speak French and some English.
 He is an avid football fan and supports ACF Fiorentina, the team of his hometown Florence.

 At the 2014 Italian local elections, his sister Benedetta was elected a municipal councillor for the PD in Castenaso, a small town near Bologna.
 Renzi's father Tiziano was the city secretary of the PD for Rignano sull'Arno, near Florence, until March 2017; he was previously a municipal councillor for Christian Democracy from 1985 to 1990.

 Since 2018, Matteo Renzi's speaking engagements, particularly in the Gulf monarchies, have been a major part of his schedule.
 He declared income from this activity of over 800,000 euros in 2018 and over a million in 2019.
 In 2020, he joins the board of directors of the Future Investment Initiative Institute, a think tank financed by Saudi Arabia, with an annual remuneration of 80,000 euros.

 In 2022 he admitted to be a close friend and personal advisor of Mohammed bin Salman.

+In March 2026 Renzi told that he had been diagnosed with melanoma a short time before, and that the removal surgery had been a success; then launched an appeal for the prevention of this disease.